Skip to content

 Answer: A tiny rock burning up in Earth’s atmosphere.
 It’s called a meteor while it’s burning and a meteorite if any part survives and lands on the ground.

-Why it stumps people: “Shooting star” sounds like a star.
-Real stars are huge balls of gas, far away.
-Shooting stars are small rocks, usually no bigger than a grain of sand, burning bright as they hit our atmosphere at up to 160,000 mph.
+What throws people: The name is the trap.
+“Shooting star” sounds like a star.
+Real stars are vast balls of gas, impossibly far away.
+The thing streaking across the sky is a rock, often no bigger than a grain of sand, glowing white as it slams into our air at up to 160,000 mph.

 32. How cold is space?
 (Hard)